XAMPPRocky/unwrap_to/README.md

 [![Build status](https://img.shields.io/travis/Aaronepower/unwrap_to.svg?branch=master)](https://travis-ci.org/Aaronepower/unwrap_to)

-A simple utility macro that allows you to easily unwrap a ADT(Abstract Data Type) enum into a reference of its inner type.
+A simple utility macro that allows you to easily unwrap a ADT(Algebraic Data Type) enum into a reference of its inner type.
 ```
 #[macro_use] extern crate unwrap_to;